rosbacke/delegate/README.md

   * Observe constness.
 Stored const objects references can only be called by by const member functions or via operator() const.

-  * Having 2 different ways to change values.
-Static functions 'make' to construct a new delegate or member function 'set' to change a delegate in-place.
+  * Delegate have two main way to set a function to be called:
+    - set: Member function for setting a new value to an already existing delegate.
+    - make: Static functions for constructing new delegate objects.
+    Do note that constructors isn't used for function setup.
+See discussion later on why.

   * Be usable with C++11 while offering more functionality for later editions.
+    - C++11 offer most functionality.
-    Most of it works in C++11.
-C++14 adds constexpr on 'set' functions.
-C++17 adds simplified member function pointer setup using template<auto>.
+    - C++14 add constexpr on 'set' functions.
+    - C++17 allow for simpler member function setup using template&lt;auto&gt;.

   * Discourage lifetime issues.
 Will not allow storing a reference to a temporary (rvalue-reference) to objects.

-  * Be constexpr friendly.
-As much as possible should be delared constexpr.
+  * Be constexpr and exception friendly.
+As much as possible should be delared constexpr and noexcept.

 ## MemFkn